yangbetty2025/Multilevel_Modeling/index.md

 <br>

 # Data Analysis
-Visualization is an intuitive way to get the big picture (pun intended) of our data, but there a standardized measurement we can use to justify using a multilevel model.
-The measurement is called "intraclass correlation coefficient," or ICC for short. <br>
+Visualization is an intuitive way to get the big picture (pun intended) of our data, but there is a standardized measurement we can use to justify using a multilevel model.
+The measurement is called "intraclass correlation coefficient," or **ICC** for short. <br>
 <br>

 ## Intraclass correlation coefficient (ICC)
 Intraclass correlation coefficient (ICC) is a statistic that measures how strongly units in the same group are related.
 It is calculated as:<br>
 <br>
+**ICC = Between-Group Variance / Total Variance**
-**ICC = Between-Group Variance / (Between-Group Variance + Within-Group Variance)**<br>
+= Between-Group Variance / (Between-Group Variance + Within-Group Variance)<br>
 <br>
-- When ICC = 0, there is no variance within the groups, meaning all variance comes from between groups.
-In contrast.<br>
+- When ICC = 0, the varaiance between groups is zero, indicating "all groups are similar," which means the dataset contains no distinct grouping.<br>
 <br>
-- When ICC = 1, the varaiance between groups is zero, indicating "all groups are similar," which means the dataset contains no distinct grouping.<br>
+- When ICC = 1, there is no variance within the groups, meaning all variance comes from between groups.<br>
 <br>
 - When 0 < ICC < 1, it tells the degree of between-group differences.
 For example, an ICC of 0.78 means that 78% of total variance is due to differences between the groups. <br>
 <br>
+The higher the ICC, the more justification there is to use a multilevel model to investigate the between-group differences.
+An ICC of 0.78 is considered very high and it is definitely beneficial to use a multilevel model in this case.<br>

 ## The null model
 To calculate the ICC, we must first run a **null model**, which is a baseline model that estimates the between-group variance and the within-group variance.<br>